fenilgmehta/CS765-Simulate-P2P-CryptoCurrency-Network/README.md

     1. The received block is too old
     2. The block creator would not spend his time and computation power in creating and sending a block which does not create a longest chain for the receiver
+- Transactions created are always assumed to be authentic in this simulation.
+In real world, they are signed by the sender
 - `mining reward` is always the first transaction of any block, and sender is `-1`
     - `Sender == -1` means money is created from thin air
 - `mining_reward_update_percent` is used as follows: `new_reward = old_reward (1 + mining_reward_update_percent / 100)`